 - The Food Security Report 2021 estimated that, up until the last two years ago when labour patterns were severely skewed by the coronavirus pandemic, 99% of seasonal workers in the horticultural sector came from outside the UK each season. - The T5 (Temporary Worker) Seasonal Worker visa route was introduced in 2019 with a pilot scheme limited to limited to 2,500 visas.
 The scheme has since expanded to a quota of 30,000 visas which will remain in place to 2024, but with the intention of tapering down from 2023. - For 2022, the Government had made "provision for an extra 10,000 if there was evidence of need".
-The strategy confirms that these extra 10,000 will be made available in 2022, bringing the total to 40,000.
-Of those, 2,000 will be extended to include poultry to address acute shortage in the turkey processing sector. - The Migration Advisory Committee will shortly review the Shortage Occupation List and the strategy commits the Government to "work with industry to articulate key food industry shortages". - The Government takes the view that industry reliance on seasonal migrant labour is unsustainable, and therefore plans an independent review of labour shortages in the food supply chain.
+The strategy confirmed that these extra 10,000 would be made available in 2022, bringing the total to 40,000.
+Of those, 2,000 were to be extended to include poultry to address acute shortage in the turkey processing sector. - The Migration Advisory Committee has been commissioned to review the Shortage Occupation List and the strategy commits the Government to "work with industry to articulate key food industry shortages". - The Government takes the view that industry reliance on seasonal migrant labour is unsustainable, and therefore plans an independent review of labour shortages in the food supply chain.
 The strategy states, "This will consider the roles of automation, domestic labour, and migration in the labour market, the last of these with reference to the wider work by the MAC, to ensure UK businesses can access the labour they require." - Prior to the UK's withdrawal from the EU, around 80,000 seasonal agricultural workers were employed in the UK every year and according to the Office for National Statistics, 99% of these people were from countries within the EU. - In 2018 the Migration Advisory Committee reported, "it is difficult to imagine a scenario in which this workforce can come from the resident labour market."
 It stated that if no new seasonal agricultural workers scheme is introduced "it is likely that there would be a contraction and even closure of many businesses in parts of agriculture in the short-run" and "may lead to modestly higher prices for consumers."

 - Migrant labour has typically played an important role in harvesting, production, and processing across the food supply chain, in both skilled and unskilled jobs.
 Seasonal agricultural workers are particularly important in filling temporary and labour-intensive roles.
-This type of employment is not only important for farming, but also for other sectors of the rural economy such as forestry and game farming. - It is vitally important that seasonal agricultural workers are excluded from headline net migration figures since these people are in the UK for a time-limited period.
-The seasonality of many rural businesses means that access to labour is vital at important times of the year and attempts to reduce this form of temporary migration would be damaging to the rural economy.
+This type of employment is not only important for farming, but also for other sectors of the rural economy such as forestry and game farming. - The seasonality of many rural businesses means that access to labour is vital at important times of the year and attempts to reduce this form of temporary migration would be damaging to the rural economy.
 A clear distinction needs to be made between permanent migration and temporary migration. - While improved mechanisation within agriculture will be welcome and has the potential to bring additional benefits including increased productivity, clearly this cannot be achieved over night.
 The Government must not fix future policy based on assumptions about technological developments and the viability of their adoption by the sector.
-At minimum it must be ready to delay plans to taper down visa availability should the vital interests of food production be threatened.

-Ultimately, we need to retain an immigration policy that reflects the importance of migrant workers to the food and farming industry and the broader rural economy.
-This must include distinct policy recommendations for seasonal workers.
+At minimum it must be ready to delay plans to taper down visa availability should the vital interests of food production be threatened. - Ultimately, we need to retain an immigration policy that reflects the importance of migrant workers to the food and farming industry and the broader rural economy.
+This must include distinct recognition of the importance of seasonal workers.
+There are simply not enough seasonal workers available from within the UK population.